 Yevgeny Zamyatin, a Russian author, wrote the famous dystopian novel We.
-He also published short stories where he criticized the Communist regime in
+He also published short stories where he criticized the Communist regime in Russia.

 In 1917, when the Russian Revolution was finished, he edited several journals and Russian translations of works by Jack London, O. Henry, H.G.
-Wells,
+Wells, and others.

 After the intercession of Maxim Gorki, Zamyatin left Russia by permission of Joseph Stalin.